-The next application period for the Laurea bachelor's degree programmes in English will take place on January 10th - 25th 2017.
+The application period for the Laurea bachelor's degree programmes in English took place on January 10th - 25th 2017.
 The next application period will take place in January 2018 (exact dates to be confirmed) .

 Students of the Laurea bachelor's degree programmes conducted in English are selected through the Finnish national application system for higher education

 www.studyinfo.fi .
 The online application form is open during the application period and closes on the last application day at 15:00.
 Applicants can apply to a maximum of six degree programmes using one application form.
 The student admissions for Universities of Applied Sciences (UAS) follow the national selection criteria decided on by the UAS for the joint national application.